amoore1337/intersection-sim/README.md

 The intersection is made up of a grid of cells that vehicles may move between, one cell per tick.
 Only one vehicle can occupy a cell at a time.
 The intersection is composed of roads.
 Each road is composed of lanes.
 A lan has a direction: 'left', 'straight', or 'right'.
-Per the specifications, the interection has been configured to be four-way with a left, right and two straight lanes.
+Vehicles are placed in a lane.
+Per the specifications, the interection has been configured to be four-ways, with a left, right and two straight lanes.

 The idea for the overall strategy came from an old video game I used to play, called [Screeps](https://screeps.com/).
 Screeps is a sandbox game for programmers that operates on